GokulNC/WMT-CommonCrawl-Indic-Processor/logs/README.md

 - Minimum 5 words per sentence.
 - statmt.org has the CC data only for 2012-2016, which may also be sparse compared to actual CC data.
 - Masked all numbers with '#'
+- Have not checked the entire deduped data manually, may require further manual cleaning.